 Additionally, women with other medical symptoms or complications from inhalant abuse or addiction may be referred to consulting healthcare providers such as a neurologist, dentist, cardiologist, or gastroenterologist.

-What Will You Experience At Our Inhalants Treatment Center?
+What Will You Experience at Our Inhalant Addiction Treatment Center?

 A woman’s experience at Timberline Knolls Residential Treatment Center may differ dramatically from other drug and alcohol rehab facilities or substance abuse treatment programs she has attended in the past.
 That is our intention.